 In Figure 9, there is a clear forward shock or wave that reached New Horizons on DOY 068.
 However, the enhanced solar wind speeds following the shock suggest that this shock reached New Horizons too late (with respect to the time window defined in the introduction of this section) to be associated with the ICME that previously encountered Venus, STEREO-A, Mars, comet 67P, and Saturn.
 Enhancements in the abundance of solar wind helium ions also characterize some ICMEs, but we do not see any dramatic enhancements in the amount of He++ in the ion spectrogram (Figure 9a).
-However, we do see a variety of short duration intervals where the proton temperature is slightly low, but we do not see any sustained low proton temperatures intervals.
-To determine if the temperatures were low, we compare the measured temperature to the expected temperature, as determined by using the solar wind speed and a formula derived by fitting a large data set of proton speed and temperature measurements [e.g. Elliott et al., 2005 and 2012].
-The Solar wind temperature and speed are typically well correlated for both the fast and slow wind, but not during ICMEs where the temperature is lower than in the ambient Solar wind [Neugebauer and Snyder, 1966; Richardson and Cane, 1995; Elliott al, 2005].
-The longest extended low temperature (Figure 9d) interval occurs prior to the 068 shock and extends for many days after that date, but as mentioned earlier, this shock occurs too late so it is unlikely to be related to the ICME of this study.
-We do see a distinct low density interval on days DOY 025-029.
-This low-density interval potentially could be an over-expanding interval or a large pressure balanced structure.
-To determine the type of structure (magnetic cloud for example) this low-density interval is, we would need magnetic field measurements which we do not have on New Horizons.
-On DOY 019 of 2015, there is a small rise in the speed from 400 to 430 km/s which is accompanied by a significant increase of $\sim 30\%$ in the proton density and in the temperature on the DOY 021, and of ~25% in the thermal and dynamic pressures on the same day.
-This enhancement is the largest one observed in the 4-month period of figure and the sign of a compression which could be associated with a SIR, MIR, or ICME sheath.
-As stated before, on DOY 025, a well-defined cavity is observed in the proton density and in both thermal and dynamic pressures.
+However, we do see a variety of short duration intervals where the proton temperature is slightly low, but we do not see any sustained low proton temperature intervals.
+To determine if the temperatures were low, we compare the measured temperature to the expected temperature, as determined by using the solar wind speed and a formula derived by fitting a large data set of proton speed and temperature measurements [e.g., Elliott et al., 2005, 2012].
+The solar wind temperature and speed are typically well correlated for both the fast and slow wind, but not during ICMEs where the temperature is lower than in the ambient solar wind [Neugebauer and Snyder, 1966; Richardson and Cane, 1995; Elliott et al., 2005].
+The longest extended low-temperature (Figure 9d) interval occurs prior to the DOY 068 shock and extends for many days after that date, but as mentioned earlier, this shock occurs too late so it is unlikely to be related to the ICME of this study.
+We do see a distinct low-density interval on DOYs 025-029.
+This low-density interval potentially could be an overexpanding region or a large pressure balanced structure.
+To determine the type of structure (magnetic cloud, for example) this low-density interval is, we would need magnetic field measurements which we do not have on New Horizons.
+On DOY 019 of 2015, there is a small rise in the speed from 400 to 430 km/s which is accompanied by a significant increase of ~30% in the proton density and in the temperature on the DOY 021, and of ~25% in the thermal and dynamic pressures on the same day.
+This enhancement is the largest one observed in the 4 month period of Figure 9 and the sign of a compression which could be associated with a SIR, MIR, or ICME sheath.
+As stated before, on DOY

+025, a well-defined cavity is observed in the proton density and in both thermal and dynamic pressures.
 It is followed by another small rise in speed from 420 to 445 km/s.
-It coincides also with a drop in temperature that reaches a minimum value of 6000 K for a day, and after that, gradually increases until the second edge of the cavity where there was a sharp maximum of 40300 K, and then it goes back to the average temperature of 10500 K. In the absence of a magnetometer to corroborate this suggestion, we interpret these structures as a possible sign of the passage of an ICME.
-Solar wind proton density often has a large enhancement ahead of the fast ICME ejecta as the density is piled-up by the motion of the ICME through the background wind, creating a sheath.
-Then, during the passage of an overexpanding ICME, the proton density and temperature tend to be relatively low as the magnetic pressure is dominant inside the structure.
-Therefore, a density cavity, like the one observed on DOY 025-029 by the SWAP instrument, is a possible indicator of an over expanding ICME or of a magnetic flux rope [e.g. Burlaga et al., 1981, 1982, 1987; Fuller et al., 2008; Byrne et al., 2010; Howard and DeForest, 2012; Webb and Howard, 2012; Manchester et al., 2014; Reisenfeld et al., 2003; Gosling et al., 1998].
+It coincides also with a drop in temperature that reaches a minimum value of 6000 K for a day and, after that, gradually increases until the second edge of the cavity where there was a sharp maximum of 40300 K, and then it goes back to the average temperature of 10500 K. In the absence of a magnetometer to corroborate this suggestion, we interpret these structures as a possible sign of the passage of an ICME.
+Solar wind proton density often has a large enhancement ahead of the fast ICME ejecta as the density is piled up by the motion of the